 Should I Work with an Attorney?

 If you are looking to contest a will, an attorney should be one of the first people you contact.
-Contesting a will is ultimately a form of legal action, and that means that an attorney can be of great help.
-They can help you to gather evidence, file your complaint, present your evidence to the probate court, and the like.
+Contesting or challenging a will is ultimately a form of legal action, and that means that an attorney can be of great help.
+They can help you to gather evidence, document it, file your complaint, present your evidence to the probate court, and the like.

-Similarly, an attorney may be useful for those who are looking to defend a will.
+Similarly, an attorney may prove to be useful for those who are looking to create or defend a will.
 Evidence can be gathered to defend the will, and a great litigator understands how to knock down a faulty argument as the opposition may make.